 If about a week has passed by since you first saw some fruit flies hovering around your fruit bowl in the kitchen, and then all of a sudden you start seeing tons of them appear seemingly out of nowhere, do not be alarmed.
 The house could have been invaded by a handful of mating adult flies from outside, which found your home with the perfect conditions for mating.

-- Four piece holiday gift tower with fresh fruit, nuts and gourmet chocolates
+- Four piece holiday gift tower with fresh fruit, nuts and gourmet sweets.

-- 2 juicy Imperial Comice pears and 2 crisp Braeburn apples
+- 2 sweet and juicy dessert pears, 2 crisp Braeburn apples.

 What then, are these conditions that fruit flies look for to mate and lay eggs?